nawabahmadreshi/documentation/pages/getting-started/matching-accuracy.md

 ### Set the domain for cookie matching for non-bnc.lt domains

 Because our SafariServices.framework matching method works based on comparing the cookie Branch set on a click to the cookie set with the SFSafariViewController, it's critical that the domain match the link being clicked.
-By default, we assume that your domain is on the `app.link` domain.
+By default, we assume that your domain is on the `bnc.lt` domain.
 If you want to override it, you must add the domain you want to the `Info.plist` like so.

 1. In Xcode, open your project's Info.plist file in the Navigator (on the left side).
 1. Mouse hover "Information Property List" (the root item under the Key column).